BLUESTEM CONSERVATION CEMETERY

 First Field

 Bluestem’s signature grassland prairie, this six-acre field is the first of nine fields undergoing restoration.
 It is comprised of native grasses and wildflowers unique to the Piedmont region.
 The field supports ongoing habitat and conservation practices, including controlled burning on a periodic rotation.
 Hiking trails in the woods connect with and meander through the prairie, and around the field.
-The field is edged by Bluestem Road, three Black Walnut trees, and the woodland surrounding the natural sanctuary.
+The field is edged by Bluestem Road, three Black Walnut trees, and woodlands.
+The Pond Sanctuary is the closest sanctuary to the southern side of First Field.
+First Field (especially its southern side) is the closest burial area to the front parking lot, so it is preferred for those seeking the shortest walk (5-10 min) when returning to visit.

 Meadow

 Located adjacent to the historic cemetery, this small one-acre field is a thriving example of the restoration work tied to Bluestem’s conservation mission.
 Bursting with native wildflowers and grasses, it displays excellent examples of Little and Big Bluestem, for which the cemetery is named.
 The field is in active restoration and will also be managed with controlled burns.
-The woods surrounding the field offer segments of the hiking network currently under construction.
-A grass pathway circumnavigates the meadow and connects with the future hiking trail that will lead to the creeks.
+The woods surrounding the field include segments of the Yellow Trail, part of Bluestem's hiking network.
+A grass pathway circumnavigates the meadow and connects with the Yellow Trail heading toward the creeks.
+The meadow is about a 10-15 minute walk from the front parking lot.

 Areas Not Yet Open for Burial

 If your burial preference is for an area of Bluestem not yet open, we recommend identifying an existing site and notifying us of your preferred area at the time of purchase.
 When new areas become available you will be contacted.
-If, after purchasing an existing site, you wish to select a different plot, we can make that adjustment as well for a small administrative fee.
+If, after purchasing an existing site, you wish to select a different plot, Bluestem can make an adjustment for a small administrative fee.

 Picture